-The first time I was on a helicopter my friends and I were being medevaced to the nearest emergency room.
+The first time I was in a helicopter, my friends and I were being medevaced to the nearest emergency room.
 I was 15.
-The accident happened on the way up to a concert in Phoenix during a surprise birthday trip with friends up to a concert in Phoenix.
-On the ride up, the girl driving veered off the edge of the freeway, over-corrected and spun us out of control.
-The small truck flipped multiple times and flung us out onto the pavement at 80 miles per hour.
+The accident happened on the way up to a concert in Phoenix during a surprise birthday trip with friends.
+On the ride up, the girl driving veered off the edge of the freeway, over-corrected, and spun us out of control.
+Our small truck flipped multiple times and flung us out onto the pavement at 80 miles per hour.

-That was quite the experience and led to a severe ptsd response in my body anytime someone else is driving, I'm on the freeway or flying in a plane.
+That was quite the experience!
+It led to a severe PTSD response in my body which occurs anytime someone else is driving, I'm on the freeway, or when I'm flying in a plane.
 The fear of enduring another crash hasn't left my side in over 27 years.

-Last week was the first time I road on a helicopter for fun!
+Last week was the first time I rode in a helicopter for fun!

-The emotional fears are the one's that limit our potential.
-These fears are what we help our clients examine and become aware of so that they can remove inner-obstacles to their success.
+Emotional fears are the ones that limit our potential.
+We help our clients examine and become aware of these fears, so they can remove inner-obstacles to their success.
 The Enneagram is a very helpful tool for this examination process.

 Each Enneagram type has a unique Basic Fear and Basic Desire.
-Our motivations are linked up with our Basic Fear and Basic Desire.
+Our motivations are linked to our Basic Fear and Basic Desire.

 Here is an overview of each type and the motivations beneath the behavior:

-Yet, coaching a Type Five versus a Type Three requires a completely different perspective as the underlying motivations are vastly different.
+Yet, coaching a Type Five versus coaching a Type Three requires a completely different perspective since the underlying motivations are vastly different.

 Care to join illuminating, empowering and integrative advancements in human potential?